Updated July 5, 2023

 - Servlet sends a response back to a web server

-- Web server sends response to client.
+- The web server sends a response to the client.

 2. Java Server Pages (JSP)

-Features of JSP
+Features of JSP:

 - JSP tags which allows embedding java code with HTML are <%—–JSP code—- %>

-- Embedding JSP code within HTML makes HTML pages dynamic like-registration forms, dropdown boxes, etc.
+- Embedding JSP code within HTML makes HTML pages dynamic, like registration forms, dropdown boxes, etc.